abelectronicsuk/ABElectronics_NodeJS_Libraries/lib/i2cswitch/README.md

 reset()
 ```
 Reset the I2C switch.
 Resetting allows the switch to recover from a situation in which one of the downstream I2C buses is stuck in a low state.
-All channels will be set to an off state.
+All channels will be set to an off-state.
 **Returns:** null

 ## Usage